BackupTheBerlios/jif/JIF/src/readme.txt

     |
     |______.....

-Note that the "Â§" character is converted into an enter command (Just as if the user had pressed the "Enter" key).
+Note that the "§" character is converted into an enter command (Just as if the user had pressed the "Enter" key).
 Do you want to see an example in action?
 Yes, I guess, you want to.

 The right format for the definition of a new menu is: